Organic Heliotrope Enfleurage Oil

 Also known as Organic Heliotrope Enfleurage and Heliotrope Absolute.
-Our Organic Heliotrope Essential Oil – Enfleurage Oil is part of our Artisan Quality line of essential oils.
+Our Organic Heliotrope Enfleurage Oil is part of our Artisan Quality line.

-Our Organic Heliotrope Essential Oil (Heliotropium arborescens) is pure undiluted Heliotrope Oil extracted by Enfleurage.
+Our Organic Heliotrope Enfleurage Oil (Heliotropium arborescens) is pure undiluted Heliotrope Oil extracted by Enfleurage.
 Enfleurage is an ancient technique of extracting essential oils from flower petals by layering the flower petals on trays of fat.
-Over time, the essential oils migrate to the fat and then essential oils are separated using organic alcohol.
-Then the essential oils are slowly separated from the alcohol resulting in pure essential oils with a truly wonderful aroma.
+Over time, the essential oils migrate to the fat and are then separated from the fat using organic alcohol.
+Next, the alcohol is evaporated leaving the pure essential oils with a truly wonderful aroma.
 Our modern version of enfleurage uses sustainably cultivated organic palm oil or organic coconut oil for the “fat.”
 Heliotrope flowers are too delicate for steam distillation.

 Method of Extraction

-Our Organic Heliotrope Essential Oil – Enfleurage (Heliotropium arborescens) is pure undiluted Heliotrope Oil extracted by Enfleurage.
-Most Heliotrope Oil is extracted by harsh chemical solvents and is therefore called an “absolute” (Heliotrope Absolute).
-Although our Heliotrope Oil is sometimes called an absolute because it is not extracted by steam distillation, it is technically correct to call it Heliotrope Enfleurage.
-It is most rare, coming from a small grower/extractor in South America who extracts the essential oil by the ancient method of enfleurage using only local organic farm raised palm oil and organic alcohol derived from local organic sugar cane.
+Most of the authentic Heliotrope Oil on the market is extracted by harsh chemical solvents and is therefore called an “absolute” (Heliotrope Absolute).
+Although our Heliotrope Enfleurage Oil is sometimes called an absolute because it is not extracted by steam distillation, it is technically correct to call it Heliotrope Enfleurage.
+It is most rare, coming from a small grower/producer in South America who extracts the essential oil by the ancient method of enfleurage using only local organic farm raised palm oil and organic alcohol derived from local organic sugar cane.

-The entire process of extracting the organic Heliotrope essential oil it done by hand using very low heat and no harsh chemical solvents.
+The entire process of extracting the organic Heliotrope Enfleurage Oil is done by hand using very low heat and no harsh chemical solvents.
 Pure local organic palm oil is used to absorb the aromatic oils from the Heliotrope flower petals.
-Once the palm oil is completely saturated with the essence of the Heliotrope flower, the locally grown palm oil is separated from the Heliotrope oil by cane sugar alcohol which is then evaporated to leave only the Heliotrope oil.
-The process for producing the Heliotrope Absolute by Enfleurage is quite labor intensive and requires many pounds of Heliotrope flower petals per mL of oil, but the results are astounding.
-The aroma of our Heliotrope Enfleurage is quite wonderful though somewhat different from the aroma of the actual Heliotrope flower.
+Once the palm oil is completely saturated with the essence of the Heliotrope flower, it is separated from the Heliotrope oil by cane sugar alcohol which is then evaporated to leave only the Heliotrope oil.
+The process for producing the Heliotrope Enfleurage Oil is quite labor intensive and requires many pounds of Heliotrope flower petals per mL of oil, but the results are astounding.
+The aroma of our Heliotrope Enfleurage Oil is quite wonderful though somewhat different from the aroma of the actual Heliotrope flower.
 Definitely not as sweet as southern Heliotrope.

 Heliotrope cannot be distilled like most essential oils due to the delicate nature of the flowers.
 Enfleurage was the traditional method of extraction used in the 18th and 19th centuries and into the early 20th century.
-Solvent extracted Heliotrope Essential Oil, called an “absolute”, is used extensively by the perfume industry.
-But, again, not by us.
-No chemicals other than organic alcohol are used to extract our Heliotrope Enfleurage.
+Solvent extracted Heliotrope Oil, called an “absolute”, is used extensively by the perfume industry but for aromatherapy use, the enfleurage oil of Heliotrope is preferred.
+No chemicals other than organic alcohol are used to extract our Heliotrope Enfleurage Oil.
 Either method (enfleurage or solvent extraction) is time consuming, and the oil yields are quite small for the amount of materials used.

 Learn more about Enfleurage in this article by Dr. Joie Power.